thehivemanoa/about/index.md

 This milestone started on April 1, 2019 and was completed on April 10, 2019.

 The goal of milestone 1 was to create a set of mock pages and decide on theming for the site.
+We had logos for the site made, and are looking into having a seperate logo made for our github organization.